CyberFlipi/Website-Blocker---Work-Distraction-Free/README.txt

     This app was made for Windows users only(for now).
     You need python installed on your machine (PC) in order to run this program.(Find out how to get it in 2 mins in the text below)

+PYTHON DOWNLOAD
+    Download Python from the official website: https://www.python.org/downloads/ Open downloaded file
+    Press "Install Now" option and wait for it to complete You're all set!

 ////////////////////////////////////////////////////////////////////////////

+APPLICATION EXPLANATION

 Hello Dear User!